risgk/digital-synth-pra32-u/README.md

         - Write: Write the current parameters to PRA32-U (Program #8-15 and the flash)
         - Program Change: Send Program Change to PRA32-U directry (NOTE: The current parameters of PRA32-U will not be updated)
-    - Optional: Write Program #8-15 to the flash when using I2S DAC without a mute off pin or PWM audio (for Raspberry Pi Pico/H/W/WH)
+    - Optional: Write Program #8-15 to the flash when using PWM audio (for Raspberry Pi Pico/H/W/WH)
         - Uncomment out `//#define PRA32_U_USE_EMULATED_EEPROM_BOOTSEL_LONG_PRESS_TO_WRITE_USER_PROGRAMS_AND_STOP_PROCESSING`
         - Write the current parameters to Program #8-15
         - Press BOOTSEL button for 3 seconds to write the user program to flash and stop audio processing (Pico needs to be rebooted!)